CyberSource/cybersource-rest-client-node/docs/InstrumentIdentifierApi.md

 var apiInstance = new CyberSource.InstrumentIdentifierApi();

+var instrumentIdentifierTokenId = "instrumentIdentifierTokenId_example"; // String | The TokenId of a Instrument Identifier.

+var opts = {
-var profileId = "profileId_example"; // String | The id of a profile containing user specific TMS configuration.
+  'profileId': "profileId_example" // String | The id of a profile containing user specific TMS configuration.

-var tokenId = "tokenId_example"; // String | The TokenId of an Instrument Identifier.
+};

 var callback = function(error, data, response) {
   if (error) {